d3/d3-selection/README.md

 <a name="selection_enter" href="#selection_enter">#</a> <i>selection</i>.<b>enter</b>()

 Returns the enter selection: placeholder nodes for each datum that had no corresponding DOM element in the selection.
 The enter selection is determined by the previous [*selection*.data](#selection_data), and is thus empty until the selection is joined to data.
-If the enter selection is retrieved more than once after a data-join, subsequent calls return the empty selection.
+If the enter selection is retrieved more than once after a data join, subsequent calls return the empty selection.

-The enter selection is typically used to create “missing” elements from new data.
+The enter selection is typically used to create “missing” elements corresponding to new data.
 For example, to create DIV elements from an array of numbers:

 ```js
 var div = d3.select("body").selectAll("div");